gadenbuie/garrickadenbuie-com/content/blog/2021/branchmover/index.markdown

 function to update the default branch of your repo.

 I followed Jenny's lead and the app will create an issue announcing the change.
 If all goes well,
 the issue is closed a few seconds later with instructions for your users on how to update any local copies of your repo.
 If it doesn't go well,
 the issue stay open as a reminder to you to finish the process.

 Unfortunately, branchMover *doesn’t* update the default branch in *your* local copies of your repos.
-Thankfully, this is relatively pain-free with the [usethis::git_default_branch_rediscover()](https://usethis.r-lib.org/reference/git-default-branch.html) function, added in [usethis]{.pkg} version 2.1.2.
+Thankfully, this is relatively pain-free with the [usethis::git_default_branch_rediscover()](https://usethis.r-lib.org/reference/git-default-branch.html) function, added in <span class="pkg">usethis</span> version 2.1.2.

 The next time you find yourself in your local copy of your repo, run `git_default_branch_rediscover()` to reconfigure your branch situation.